 27th Nov 2013, and has forwarded the same to the Ministry of Education for confirmation.
 We expect full registration by January 2014. b) Beneficiaries Youths from the Tana River, Lamu and Kilifi Counties, with a greater emphasis on Tana Delta sub-county. c) Impact and results to date This education scheme has benefitted entire rural communities immensely.
 Besides the over 500 students at different levels who benefit directly annually, there has also been an indirect benefit for their entire communities in Tana Delta as explained in the preceding section entitled "Abstract".
 Tana River County produces the lowest number of university graduates nationally.
 The TRLF intervention over the years have enabled six students from Tana River District to pursue undergraduate studies at Universiti Tunku Abdul Rahman (UTAR) in Malaysia on full tuition scholarships awarded by the governing body of UTAR.
 Another four students have been awarded the same scholarship for the 2014 and 2015 academic years.
 During semester breaks in Malaysia, these students meet with donors of the foundation in Malaysia and Singapore.
 This interaction helps them to better appreciate their great responsibilities towards their communities in the future.
-GHS has always been and will remain a multi-ethnic and multi-faith school.
+GHS has always been and will remain a multiethnic and multi-faith school.
 Diverse communities of different tribes and faiths teach and learn together at GHS, learning to co-exist in peace.
 At the height of the clashes in 2012, when all other schools were closed out of fear of being attacked, GHS was able to continue operating without any disruptions.
 Parents transferred students from the other schools to GHS which became a safe haven.
 The entire student population of Buyani Secondary School (which was vandalized during the clashes) was hosted by GHS from September 2012 to July 2013.
 The development of GHS as alternative model provided the necessary platform to improve the quality of education and level of professionalism in ALL the other seven public schools in Tana Delta.
-In 2013, TRLF held a meeting with the head-teachers of all seven secondary school to start joint efforts in improving service delivery in all public secondary schools from 2014 onwards.
+In 2013, TRLF held a joint meeting with the head-teachers of all seven secondary school to start joint efforts in improving service delivery in all public secondary schools from 2014 onwards.
 These include sponsorship of a pool of teachers from across the schools to attend training in examination techniques, a pilot mobile library project starting with two schools, and assistance with more school furniture for all schools at a subsidized rate instead of outright donations as previously practiced.
 The level of competition and pride to excel is now evident amongst head teachers and staff members in secondary schools compared to the past.
 We hope to be even more effective as we improve the quality of education from nursery level.
+2. Sustainable Agriculture Project a) Project Description Besides education, TRLF has actively promoted sustainable agriculture projects within the local community.
+This enables the rural subsistence farmers to improve the quality of nutrition of their families as well as earn a living from the land.
+Sustainable agriculture promotes methods that do not destroy the environment.
+As a result, the rural family will not pollute the river nor contaminate the land, ensuring that precious resources are available for generations to come.